jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 = 1.5.0.6 =
 * Fix: Took care of an issue with compatibility on PHP 5.2 that caused images not be editable in the image metadata modal
 * Fix: Make sure that the link modal appears above the metadata edit modal when inserting a link into the caption
-* Fix: Prevent the page from jumping to the top when navigating between images in the Lightbox
+* Fix: Prevent the page from jumping to the top when navigating between images in the gallery lightbox
-* Fix: Prevent page from scrolling while Lightbox is active on mobile devices
+* Fix: Prevent page from scrolling while lightbox is active on mobile devices
-* Fix: Images on a mobile device now open with a single click
+* Fix: Images in the gallery on a mobile device now open with a single click
-* Fix: Adjust Lightbox transitions so that they work properly
+* Fix: Adjust lightbox transitions so that they work properly

 = 1.5.0.5 =
-* Fix: Make sure columns on mobile correspond to the settings selected in general config
+* Fix: Make sure columns on mobile correspond to the settings selected in general gallery config

 = 1.5.0.4 =
 * Fix: Improved default settings for new galleries
-* Fix: Correctly display the title in the Lightbox if the Lightbox view is defined
+* Fix: Correctly display the title in the lightbox if the lightbox view is defined
 * Fix: Sometimes galleries throwing JS errors in admin

 = 1.5.0.3 =